uva-bi-sdad/stem_edu/README.md

   - stored in: `~/stem_edu/output/keyword_search_graphs/`
   - bar plot of the percentages of job ads that certain job skills appear in
     - used for the final poster

+STEM Final Data README.md

+# Datasets

+-IPEDS_2010_degrees.zip -- IPEDS_2015_degrees.zip
+    -./data/stem_edu/original/IPEDS_data_zipped
+    -IPEDS data on STEM award counts by institution, award type (Master's, associates, certification, etc), race/ethnicity,
+     and gender
+    -each count of award type by race is a separate column -The ipedsM (melt table) makes the count by race into an observation
+    -This data set should be re-downloaded from IPEDS data           center -Download ALL degrees awarded for race/ethnicity and             gender from 2010-2015 and then subset in R -I made the mistake of selecting variables to try to             subset data from the IPEDS data center and may have             made a mistake in PhD awards for 2010

+-meltTable.RData (ipedsM is the object name)
+    -./data/stem_edu/working/meltTable.RData
+    -this is the melted version that turns the counts by race      and gender into observations -Lines 187-193 in trend_IPEDS.R creates and saves this         table

+#Figures
+-